IgorTo/igorto.github.io/index.md

 My research focuses on numerical methods for partial differential equations.
 By bridging numerical and functional analysis, I aim to improve:

-- the stability of finite elements, kernel-based methods, and neural networks.
+- stability of finite elements, kernel-based methods, and neural networks.

-My mathematical work is motivated by advanced multiphysics problems that carry significant societal relevance in:
+My mathematical work addresses advanced multiphysics problems that carry significant societal relevance in:

 - climate, biomedical, and energy applications.